milankl/Sonums.jl/README.md

-# SoftOptim.jl
+# SoftSonum.jl
-An emulator for Optims - the optimal number system.
+An emulator for Sonums - the Self-Organizing NUMber system.
+A number system that learns from data.